State Education Agency (SEA) Dyslexia LegislationYes

 Louisiana does not have pre-service legislation related to dyslexia.

-Screening specialists require 18 clock hours of training in the following areas: characteristics of ADHD; characteristics of dyslexia; characteristics of social and emtional Risk Factors; use of appropriate screening instruments; administration and interpretation of LEA-selected screening instruments; operation and administration of building-level commitee; selection of classroom strategies, accomodations, and modifications; and child advocacy.
-More details can be found in Title 28, which describes the guidelines and regulations concerning the implementation of Lousiana's dyslexia law for details: Title 28 Education
+Screening specialists require 18 clock hours of training in the following areas: characteristics of ADHD; characteristics of dyslexia; characteristics of social and emotional Risk Factors; use of appropriate screening instruments; administration and interpretation of LEA-selected screening instruments; operation and administration of building-level committee; selection of classroom strategies, accommodations, and modifications; and child advocacy.
+More details can be found in Title 28, which describes the guidelines and regulations concerning the implementation of Louisiana's dyslexia law for details: Title 28 Education

 The law states, "In accordance with the program adopted by the board, the city and parish school boards shall provide remediation for children with dyslexia or related disorders in an appropriate multi-sensory, intensive phonetic, synthetic to analytic phonics, linguistic, meaning based, systematic, language-based regular education program.
 For those students who are not dyslexic and who do not qualify for special education services, other appropriate programs shall be offered to remediate their particular physical or educational disorders."
 State guidance documents indicate that multisensory language programs should include direct instruction.